 Smelling spices like pepper, cumin, coriander, etc., to trigger a sneeze is not something many are unfamiliar with.

-How to make yourself sneeze fast with smelling spices?
+How to make yourself sneeze with pepper?
 You can inhale some pepper and instantly stimulate your nose’s nerve endings, which will help you sneeze.
 Pepper has piperine, which immediately triggers the trigeminal nerve.

 You could also use black pepper, red pepper, cumin, white pepper, or other spices.
 But be careful while inhaling them.
 You have to inhale a very little amount of these spices, or else it can give you burning sensations in the nose.